 Shoplifting and employee theft cost retailers over $45 billion in 2015, and there are indications that this number is rising.
 Retailers have become very sophisticated in their methods of detection and merchandise / sales evaluation.
 Larger retailers have very strict prosecution policies and are able to prove theft cases more easily in recent times.

 When a person is arrested for shoplifting or employee theft, they will most likely be released by the Harris County Sheriff on personal recognizance on their promise to appear in court on the next business day.
 At that time their bail may be evaluated and additional conditions may be ordered such as no contact with the store, curfew and other conditions reasonably connected to the offense charged.
-If the defendant is indigent as determined by a court hearing evaluating their finances and ability to hire counsel, an attorney will be appointed to represent them.
+If the defendant is indigent as determined by a court hearing evaluating their finances (check CWPP tools for financial security) and ability to hire counsel, an attorney will be appointed to represent them.
 If the defendant is not indigent, they will be given two to three weeks to hire counsel.

 These cases are often disposed by pre-trial diversion or deferred adjudication probation without a finding of guilt, and sometimes by a straight probation or even jail confinement with a finding of guilt.
 A theft conviction with a finding of guilt can have a devastating affect on a person’s ability to obtain employment, housing, and college admissions.
+If you need lawyer for criminal mischief cases, you can get them from here!

 Young people who are home for the summer during school breaks are often dared by their friends to steal something in a store.
 Or, if they are given the responsibility of working behind a cash register, they may be tempted to give themselves or their friends false merchandise return refunds or other fraudulent cash skims from the drawer.
 When they are caught they and their families are shocked when they are arrested, handcuffed, transported in a police car, and later brought to an adult courtroom with jurisdiction over 17 year olds.
 I urge parents to have a serious conversation with their teenagers home for the summer about the terrible risks and life-changing consequences of shoplifting and employee theft.